mongodb/docs/source/includes/table-transactions-operations.rst

      - If the update or replace operation is run with ``upsert: true`` on a non-existing collection, the collection is implicitly created.

-       In MongoDB 4.2 and earlier, if ``upsert: true``, the operation must be run on an existing collection.

        .. seealso::

           :ref:`transactions-operations-ddl`